 Medical assistants perform the vital role of gathering and translating a patient's issues and needs to a physician.
-They perform many clinical duties such as taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, and administering medications as directed by a physician.
-Medical assistants can also assist with ensuring medical offices and clinics continue to run smoothly by scheduling appointments, maintaining medical records, billing, and coding for insurance purposes.
+As a medical assistant, you'll perform many clinical duties such as taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, and administering medications as directed by a physician.
+Medical assistants can also ensure that medical offices and clinics continue to run smoothly by scheduling appointments, maintaining medical records, billing, and coding for insurance purposes.

 How long does it take to become a medical assistant?

 For full-time Medical Assisting students, this is a three-semester vocational certification program.
 ECC will prepare you for this exciting career with a combination of classroom, clinical, and externship experiences in area medical offices and clinics.
-Plus, students in the program receive career development help with resume writing, and job interviewing skills and will be prepared to take the registered medical assistant exam (held on campus).
-Afterward, you'll be ready for a job as a medical assistant to perform clinical and administrative duties in a variety of healthcare settings including outpatient or ambulatory care facilities, such as medical offices and clinics.
+Plus, you'll receive career development help with resume writing and job interviewing skills to prepare you to take the registered medical assistant exam (held on campus).
+Afterward, you'll be ready for a job as a medical assistant to perform clinical and administrative duties in various healthcare settings, including outpatient or ambulatory care facilities, such as medical offices and clinics.

 What sets ECC's program apart?

-A new, state-of-the-art lab space is being built for the Medical Assisting program.
-The space will include a classroom and lab space for a simulation lab built to resemble a clinic, including a waiting area, reception counter, and three private exam rooms.
+A new, state of the art lab space was recently built for the Medical Assisting Program.
+This space includes a classroom and a simulation lab built to resemble a clinic, including a waiting area, reception counter, and three exam rooms.

-This program is designed to prepare the student to be competitively recognized in the field by being able to take the Registered Medical Assistant exam (RMA) offered by American Medical Technologist (AMT).
+This program is designed to prepare you to be competitively recognized in the field by being able to take the Registered Medical Assistant exam (RMA) offered by American Medical Technologist (AMT).

 What do medical assistants do?